-- Program Evaluators use the AMS to view and manage their contact information and availability, accept/decline visit assignments, input program findings into the Program Audit Tool (PAT), and submit performance appraisals for fellow team members. - Team Chairs and Adjuncts use the AMS to edit and finalize draft statements, which are sent to the institutions with their final accreditation decision. - Institution users manage contacts, submit Requests for Evaluation (RFEs), and submit self-studies, transcripts, and post-visit due process responses. - Society users approve Program Evaluator applications and assign Team Chairs and Program Evaluators to accreditation reviews. - ABET Staff use the AMS for all the above and much, much more!
+- Program evaluators use the AMS to view and manage their contact information and availability, accept/decline visit assignments, input program findings into the Program Audit Tool (PAT), and submit performance appraisals for fellow team members. - Team chairs, editors, and adjuncts use the AMS to edit and finalize draft statements, which are sent to the institutions with their final accreditation decision. - Institution users manage contacts, submit Requests for Evaluation (RFEs), and submit self-studies, transcripts, and post-visit due process responses. - Society users approve program evaluator applications and assign team chairs and program evaluators to accreditation reviews. - ABET staff use the AMS for all the above and much, much more!

 As a PEVC, you have already used the AMS to apply for Program Evaluator Candidate Training, register for a PEVC Simulated Visit Training session, and access important links like Brightspace.
-Throughout Program Evaluator Candidate training, you will learn more about the AMS functions applicable to Program Evaluators, such as the Program Audit Tool and performance appraisals.
+Throughout Program Evaluator Candidate training, you will learn more about the AMS functions applicable to program evaluators, such as the Program Audit Tool and performance appraisals.